-Students admitted to the MSW program with a bachelor's degree in a major other than social work at a CSWE accredited social work program are required to complete generalist practicum.
-Master's Generalist Practicum is the opportunity for MSW students to demonstrate competence applying the knowledge and skills developed in the generalist courses of the MSW program.
+Students admitted to the MSW program with a bachelor's degree in a major other than social work are required by CSWE accreditation to complete a first-year generalist practicum.
+A second specialist practicum is required after completion of the generalist practicum.
+The Master's Generalist Practicum is provides the opportunity for MSW students to demonstrate competence by applying the knowledge and skills developed in the generalist courses of the MSW program.
 Many students have not chosen their practice specialization when they enter generalist practicum.
 The generalist practicum frequently helps students make this decision as they gain experience and knowledge about the field of social work.

-MSW students may take generalist practicum if they have completed or are concurrently enrolled in the generalist social work courses and are demonstrating competence in all nine CSWE competencies.
+MSW students may enroll in generalist practicum if they have successfully completed or are concurrently enrolled in the generalist social work courses and are demonstrating competence in all nine CSWE competencies.
 The learning outcomes taught and measured in these courses focus on values and ethics, human behavior theory, social policy, social justice and diversity, research, and practice at multiple system levels.

 Students enter the MSW program choosing a two, three, or four year degree completion plan.
-Generalist practicum is completed in spring or summer term, depending on the student's plan of study.
-Students in generalist practicum must complete 3 credits, which are calculated as 100 hours in placement for each credit hour and 300 clock hours total.
+Generalist practicum is completed in spring term, depending on the student's plan of study.
+Students in generalist practicum complete 300 hours (3 semester hours)